1. Home

 What’s the Difference Between Tax Exemptions and Other Incentives, Credits, and Rebates?

 Tax exemptions are just one type of incentive regarding solar power and installing new systems or equipment.
-If you’re new to solar, trying to keep tax exemptions, tax credits, rebates, and other programs can be confusing.
+If you’re new to solar, trying to keep tax exemptions, tax credits, rebates, and other programs straight can be confusing.

 With tax exemptions, you don’t pay taxes on what you typically would, whether that’s sales tax or the value solar panels add to your home.
 At the federal, state, and local levels there are more programs which may help the upfront affordability and the long-run finances of going solar.